AngangGuo/blog/content/posts/2020/Deploying static website to Netlify.md

 It may take hours for the settings to propagate across the global Domain Name System.

-* HTTPS website
+* Enable HTTPS

-After you added the Netlify nameservers to your domain name provider DNS system, Netlify will provide TLS certificates with Let’s Encrypt automatically.
+After you added the Netlify nameservers to your domain name provider DNS system, Netlify will provide TLS certificates with `Let’s Encrypt` automatically.

 Visit the blog website and the protocol will changed to `https`.

 ![https://blog.angang.ca](/images/2020/https-blog-angang-ca.jpg)

-## Q&A
+## Troubleshooting

 ### Hugo Themes not found
 The `git clone` method for installing themes is not supported by Netlify.
 A better approach is to install a theme as a proper git submodule.